dougwithseismic/patrianna-tasks-fe-games/README.md

 - Display the outcome
 - Store the outcome(s) in local state
 - Make the project yours!
 Add comments, change logic, improve where you need to.
-- Push your code and share collaborator access to `doug.silkstone@patrianna.com`
+- Push your code and share collaborator access to `doug.silkstone@patrianna.com` or `dougwithseismic`

 We're looking for..